-Our Private Wealth and Charities offering is complemented by our market-leading social finance and sustainable investment practice, HSF Impact.
+Our Private Wealth and Charities offering is complemented by our ESG practice and market-leading social finance and sustainable investment practice, HSF Impact.
 Through HSF Impact we support founders, investors, asset managers and social finance intermediaries to maximise positive social and environmental impact and realise growth potential.

 How we can help

 These are some of the opportunities and challenges that we help clients with: